 Statistical reporting - The availability of quality statistical data is important in understanding how well resources are used and how cost effective they are compared to other products.
 This is particularly important in supporting renewal and de-selection decisions.
-The vendor should provide quality statistical reporting following recognized standards such as ICOLC (International Coalition of Library Consortia)'s Guidelines For Statistical Measures of Usage of Web-Based Information Resources and/or COUNTER (Counting Online Usage of Networked Electronic Resources)'s Code of Practice.
+The vendor should provide quality statistical reporting following recognized standards such as ICOLC (International Coalition of Library Consortia)'s Guidelines For Statistical Measures of Usage of Web-Based Information Resources, COUNTER (Counting Online Usage of Networked Electronic Resources)'s Code of Practice and/or SUSHI (Standard Usage Statistics Harvesting Initiative.)